 For a secondary internet connection, we recommend using a different network or Internet Service Provider (ISP).
 If both your systems are from the same ISP and their network goes down, there’s no internet redundancy.
 And if a different ISP is unavailable, you can use a different connection technology of comparable bandwidth.

 If you’re looking for added business protection for the equipment your have in your office (computers, laptops, etc.), we recommend looking into a UPS: Uninterruptible Power Supply, which can prevent data losses.
 While this is different than internet redundancy, it too can save important information in the event of a power loss.

 How to Create a Redundant Internet Connection for Your Business

-Proper planning is necessary when implementing Internet redundancy.
+Reviewing and planning your redundancy options is necessary when implementing your dual internet connection.
 First, you need to determine your budget size and then the requirements (along with the additional equipment required.)
 Also, understand the ISP’s contract terms and conditions before you upgrade to this technology.

 Working with an IT Team

-When you implement a redundant Internet connection, test it to see whether there’s any loss of connection.
+Don’t let your hard work go to waste; the last thing you’d want is to find out your connection isn’t working in an emergency situation.
+When you finally implement a redundant internet connection, test it to see whether there’s any loss of connection.

 Determining and implementing the right redundancy options for your internet network can seem like a lot of work for something you may only use a few times.
 It’s incredibly beneficial in the long run as it serves as a safety net for your business continuity and communication with clients and partners.

 Need Help Determining Your Options For Internet Connectivity

 Contact Rhode Island Telephone, and we will help you determine what type of internet connectivity is the best for your business’ secondary network.
 And we promise that you will realize how much peace of mind can a safe internet connection bring to you.